Everything you need to Know about CBD

-Users must educate themselves in all ways about the healthy, effective and legal use of cannabis.
-If you consider jumping on the CBD bandwagon as well, but don't know where to start, here is a primer on all CBD stuff.
+Users must educate themselves about the healthy, effective and legal use of CBD.
+If you consider jumping on the CBD bandwagon, but don't know where to start, here is a primer on all things CBD.

 What is CBD, first and foremost?